OutreachPlatformAdmin/platform/backend/crm_api/README.md

 within the `database/` directory there is an `init.sql` file which contains the SQL to create
 the `platform` db and schema.
 It also contains some insert statements to insert sample data.

-There's also a `.env` file in `backend/crm_api` that can be used to set environment variables for the docker container that is not checked in to git.
-It's recommended to set the `POSTGRES_PASSWORD` environment variable there.
+Make sure you set the required environment variables as explained in the previous section before running these commands.

 ### Starting up the database container that interfaces with the Axum server

 ```
-cd backend/crm_api
+cd backend/crm_api/database
 docker compose up
 ```